 Some of the common dog behaviors exhibited by them is a way of them trying to communicate with their human handlers.

-This article will attempt to explain what some of these behavior mean and if they pose a risk to the dog or their handlers.
+This article will attempt to explain what some of this behavior means and if they pose a risk to the dog or their handlers.

-Chasing the Tail
+1. Chasing the Tail

-One such question might be that the dog is exhibiting a sign of obsessive-compulsive disorder or it might be a sign that the dog has some anal gland problems that causes them to feel an itch.
+One such question might be that the dog is exhibiting a symptom of an obsessive-compulsive disorder or it might be a sign that the dog has some anal gland problems that cause them to feel an itch.

-If your dog exhibits this behaviour extensively, it may be reason enough to seek the help of your veterinarian.
+If your dog exhibits this behavior extensively, it may be reason enough to seek the help of your veterinarian.

 Recommended Article – What a Dog’s Tail Tells You

 While most people are not always comfortable letting the dogs lick them all over, this behavior tells much about the relationship that the dog has with its owner.

-Although these may be the primary reasons why dogs lick their owners, research has also uncovered that licking may be a sensory tool for the dogs the same way that touching is for humans.
+Although these may be the primary reasons why dogs lick their owners, research has also uncovered that licking may be a sensitive tool for the dogs the same way that touching is for humans.

-Cocking the Head
+3. Cocking the Head

-Some of these cues that elicit these behaviours from dogs includes one making high pitched noises including whistling, speaking in a high-pitched voice or making noises that are funny and otherwise unnatural for one to be making.
+Some of these cues that elicit these behaviors from dogs include one making high pitched noises including whistling, speaking in a high-pitched voice or making noises that are funny and otherwise unnatural for one to be making.

 The other reason why dogs tilt the head would be that they are trying to determine the direction from which the sound is coming from.

 Recommended Article – Why Does My Dog Tilt His Head?

-As opposed to their cousins the wolves who howl in order to enforce territorial dominance and to send messages to far off pack members, domesticated dogs have no reason to howl.
+As opposed to their cousins the wolves who howl to enforce territorial dominance and to send messages to far off pack members, domesticated dogs have no reason to howl.

 Indeed, behavioral scientists seem to believe that this howling behavior is an instinct that drives the dogs to howl as a necessary action that is inherently rewarding to them.

 While this common dog behavior may be gross and in some cases cause anguish to the dog owner, this should be taken quite seriously and should entail a discussion with a vet.

-Poop eating behavior in dogs shows some underlying problem that needs to be addressed in order to stem such gross activities.
+Poop eating behavior in dogs shows some underlying problem that needs to be addressed to stem such gross activities.

 However, the behavior is not something that can be tolerated not only for the stomach of the owner but also for the health of the dog.
-Indeed if one notices such behavior in their dog, it is strongly advisable to consult your vet.
+Indeed if one notices such behavior in their dog, it is strongly advised to consult your vet.

 Related Article – Dog Poop Color Meaning and Health Problem Signs